Employee Offboarding: Meet Onboarding’s Cousin

 5 ways to improve a critical and often overlooked process.

 Most people are familiar with the importance of having successful onboarding programs and the central role they play in the overall success and health of an organization.
 Equally as important but far less discussed is onboarding’s cousin, offboarding; that is, the procedures in place to debrief and say goodbye to an employee.
 Why is offboarding important, and what can companies do to make sure it goes smoothly?

-A few companies, like Google, who are leaders in the employee experience department take offboarding beyond the basics by making a policy of throwing goodbye parties and working to celebrate the employee’s contributions to the company no matter how they were leaving.
-Some companies, recognizing the potential value in maintaining a relationship with workers even when they are gone, have staff devoted to the building and cultivating of the company’s alumni program; employees are inducted into the program upon their departure.
+A few companies, like Google, who are leaders in the employee experience department, take offboarding beyond the basics by making a policy of throwing goodbye parties and working to celebrate the employee’s contributions to the company no matter how they are leaving.
+Some companies, recognizing the potential value in maintaining a relationship with workers even when they are gone, have staff devoted to building and cultivating the company’s alumni program; employees are inducted into the program upon their departure.

 While not every departure is pleasant or an opportunity to continue a connection with that former worker, many are.
 And at the very least, having a structured offboarding process can minimize liabilities for a company.
 Here are some tips:

 - Communicate.
 One of the things organizations often fail to do in the final stages of an employee’s time with a company is communicate effectively.
 This may be driven by risk aversion (not wanting to communicate until all information is in place).
 Having a comprehensive communications plan as part of your offboarding program can help reduce the spread of misinformation and gossip and can help alleviate fears felt by the departing employee and by other employees who are staying.